VicSRC collects your personal information where reasonably necessary to conduct one or more of our activities or services.

 We may collect personal information and/or sensitive information in the course of our activities and functions in managing and operating the Site, namely, when:

 When you become a member of the VicSRC an account is created for you and all the activities you engage in through the VicSRC are linked to your account.
-In the table below we’ve detailed the information we collect about you depending on how you use the VicSRC, and how we obtain this information.
+Below we've detailed the information we collect about you depending on how you use the VicSRC, and how we obtain this information.

 We collect your personal information directly from you unless impracticable or unreasonable to do so.